Admin Panel — anatomy of a multi-tab SaaS dashboard

 Merge

 A single prospect arrives from three channels: WhatsApp, Instagram DMs, the website form.
 They leave slightly different info each time — one channel has the phone, another the email, the third the company name.
-Merge surfaces likely duplicates (fuzzy-matched on phone, email, name), shows them side-by-side, and folds them into a single contact with every field combined.
-Before this tab existed, the team was sending the same quote three times to the same person under three different names.
+When a shared signal (most often a matching email) links two records from different channels, a merge request surfaces here.
+It shows the conflicting fields side by side, you pick the winning value per field, and the panel folds them into a single contact with the chosen fields combined; if it's a false positive, you dismiss it and it's gone.
+Before this tab existed, the team was quoting the same person three times under three different names.

 Citas

-A calendar where the team marks days or specific hours as unavailable.
-The chatbot reads this table before offering time slots to prospects — if a rep is out sick or the office is closed for a holiday, block the day here and the bot automatically stops offering the slot.
-No chasing down manual schedule changes across chat scripts.
+A calendar where the team marks days, or specific hours within a day, as unavailable.
+The grid distinguishes a fully blocked day from a partial one, and separates what the server already knows from edits you've staged but not yet committed — block, unblock, and pending changes are visually distinct before you save.
+The chatbot reads this table before offering slots to prospects, so if a rep is out sick or the office closes for a holiday, you block the day here and the bot stops offering it.
+No chasing manual schedule edits across chat scripts.

 The email auto-responder.
 When a prospect writes to the main inbox, a RAG pipeline reads the email, pulls context from past conversations plus the product knowledge base, and drafts a reply in the company's voice.
-The admin sees the draft here and either sends as-is, edits, or rejects.
-Draft quality is high enough that most replies go out unedited, which has saved the sales team a lot of repetitive writing.
+The admin sees the suggested draft pre-filled in an editable box and decides: send as-is, edit then send, or dismiss.
+The detail view even exposes the RAG chunks the model retrieved, so when a draft is wrong you can see why it was wrong instead of guessing.
+Quality is high enough that most replies go out unedited, which has saved the sales team a lot of repetitive writing.

 Stack, briefly

-- Tailwind with a custom editorial palette (the cream/charcoal you see in the demo — very different from this portfolio's dark theme, which is why the demo lives in its own
+- Tailwind with a custom editorial palette (the cream/charcoal in the demo — very different from this portfolio's dark theme, which is exactly why the demo lives in its own

 - Custom Node.js API for the RAG email responder (pgvector + OpenAI embeddings).